PiotrKozimor/krkstops/README.dev.md

 Please note that data exposed to client will only be affected in last step, when we execute key renaming.

-1. Featch bus and tram
+1. Featch bus and tram.
+2. Remove `to.score` key.
-2. Add id to `tmp.bus` and/or `tmp.tram`.
+3. Add id to `tmp.bus` and/or `tmp.tram`.
-3. Filter out non-unique stops (by id, using e.g. map).
+4. Filter out non-unique stops (by id, using e.g. map).
-4. Add stops names to `tmp.names`.
+5. Add stops names to `tmp.names`.
-5. Try to get score for stop from `scores`.
+6. Try to get score for stop from `scores`.
-6. Create suggestion in `tmp.sug` for each score.
-If score was not available, apply temporary score `1` and add stop id to `tmp.to.score`.
+7. Create suggestion in `tmp.sug` for each score.
+If score was not available, apply temporary score `1` and add stop id to `to.score`.
-7. Remove `tmp.` prefix from all keys above (with `RENAME` operation).
+8. Remove `tmp.` prefix from all keys above (with `RENAME` operation).

 ### Score stops